 The main symptoms of a knee cyst

-With the Baker's cyst of the knee jointcomplaints are: the presence of tenderness in this area, swelling in the popliteal fossa, periodically arising blockages of the knee joint, difficulty in movement, feeling of pressure and stiffness in the knee joint.
-In addition, you can observe formidable complications of the underlying disease, for example, rupture of the knee cyst.
-Its mechanism is based on the action of high pressure in this region of the knee.
-If the cyst of the knee joint is large, then it can squeeze the soft tissues, nerves.
-The most often suffers from the tibial nerve.
-All this leads to soreness, and sometimes immobilization of the limb.
+In case of Baker's cyst of the knee joint, the maincomplaints are: pain in this area, swelling in the popliteal fossa, periodically occurring blockades of the knee joint, difficulty in movement, a feeling of pressure and stiffness in the knee joint.
+In addition, one can observe formidable complications of the underlying disease, for example, a rupture of a knee joint cyst.
+Its mechanism is based on the action of high pressure in this area of the knee.
+If the knee joint cyst is large, it can compress soft tissues and nerves.
+The tibial nerve is most often affected.
+All this leads to pain, and sometimes immobilization of the limb.
 Another complication is the occurrence of thrombosis and thrombophlebitis in the affected knee and the entire limb.
 In this case, both deep and subcutaneous vessels are affected.
-All this leads to stagnation of blood, edema, increased pressure.
-Pain in the leg during normal flow is a non-permanent symptom that often occurs in case of complications, so it does not apply to the main ones.
+All this leads to blood stagnation, swelling, and high blood pressure.
+Leg pain in the normal course is an inconstant symptom, more often occurring with complications, therefore it is not considered a main one.
 In children, this pathology is rare.

 Diagnosis of the knee cyst